 The management discussion and analysis (MD&A) section provides a succinct commentary on recent and projected performance.
 It should present the challenges that are keeping the CEO or Executive Director up at night along with progress toward short and long-term goals.
 Boards don't like surprises so be direct and don't sugar coat the reality.
 For example, if performance fell short of expectations in the last quarter, share what you believe contributed to the "miss" and what you think needs to change to get back on course.

-The MD&A topics might include issues like weighing a new product offering, responding to a competitive threat or measures desiged to curb shrinking margins.
+The MD&A topics might include issues like weighing a new product offering, responding to a competitive threat or measures designed to curb shrinking margins.
 The MD&A section - along with the narrative by department - typically provides the background for the Detailed Discussion portion of the meeting agenda.

 7. NARRATIVE BY DEPARTMENT

-The narrative by department section should complement the MD&A section and concisely present key challenges an opportunities within the key functions of your organization.
+The narrative by department section should complement the MD&A section and concisely present key challenges and opportunities within the key functions of your organization.
 This section prepares certain members of your board (who have expertise in a certain function) to engage in very helpful ways.
 For example, a former Sales VP might weigh in on proposed changes to the commission structure.
-Or a successful grant writer may help an Executive Director thing through how to position a new program.
+Or a successful grant writer may help an Executive Director think through how to position a new program.

 The narrative should not only highlight problems and opportunities within each department or function, but it should also propose actions to tackle them.
 This way, board members have time to review the proposed measures and form opinions and ideas about them prior to the meeting.
 This saves time at the board meeting and leads to more lively and informed discussions because the members are prepared ahead of time.